-Recall from Section 5.6.3 (see page 125) that effect coding is just like indicator dummy variable coding with an intercept, except that the last category gets a minus one instead of a zero.
-For a single categorical independent variable (factor), the regression coefficients are deviations of the treatment means from the grand mean, or mean of treatment means.
+Recall from Section 5.6.3 (see page 120) that effect coding is just like indicator dummy variable coding with an intercept, except that the last category gets a minus one instead of a zero.
+For a single categorical explanatory variable (factor), the regression coefficients are deviations of the treatment means from the grand mean, or mean of treatment means.
 Thus, the regression coefficients are exactly the effects as described in standard textbooks on the analysis of variance.

-For the two-factor Crop Yield study of Table 7.1 on page 166, here is how the effect coding dummy variables would be defined for Fertiziler type and Irrigation method (Water).
+For the two-factor Crop Yield study of Table 7.1 on page 178, here is how the effect coding dummy variables would be defined for Fertiziler type and Irrigation method (Water).

-Fertilizer $f_1$ $f_2$ Water 117
+Fertilizer f_1 f_2 Water $\frac{1}{1}$

 1 1 0 Sprinkler 1

-2 0 1 Drip -1
+2 0 1 Drin 1

-3 -1 -1 Dub т
+3 -1 -1 Dup -1

-As in the quantitative by quantitative case (page 133) than the quantitative by categorical case (page 133) the interaction effects are the regression coefficients corresponding to products of independent variables.
+As in the quantitative by quantitative case (page ??) than the quantitative by categorical case (page ??) the interaction effects are the regression coefficients corresponding to products of explanatory variables.
 For a two-factor design, the products come from multiplying each dummy variable for one factor by each dummy variable for the other factor.
 You never multiply dummy variables for the same factor with each other.
 Here is the regression equation for conditional expected crop yield.